Employees might like the sound of flexible working to give them a better worklife balance. But how flexible do employers really need to be?

 - Flexible working is any working pattern other than the normal working pattern - it can involve changes to the hours an employee works, the times they are required to work or their place of work.

 - Employees may request to do some or all of their work from home.
 Employers still have health and safety obligations to employees working at their home.

 - The employee must prepare a detailed written application well in advance of when they want to change their working pattern.
-It is good practice to acknowledge an application to work flexibly in writing.
+It is good practise to acknowledge an application to work flexibly in writing.

-- Employers can refuse an application to work flexibly only if there is a valid business reason, such as: the burden of additional costs; inability to meet customer demand or reorganise work among other employees; detrimental effect on quality or performance; insufficient work when the employee proposes to work, etc.
+- Employers can refuse an application to work flexibly only if there is a valid business reason, such as: the burden of additional costs; inability to meet customer demand or reorganise work amongst other employees; detrimental effect on quality or performance; insufficient work when the employee proposes to work, etc.